He-Pin/panda/README.md

 panda web framework
 ===================
-I want to build a framework build on top of netty and akka,to make the way easier for java developers, and we could using actor model or handler/callback model,as withActor(props) or withHandler(handler) to finish the work.
+I want to build a framework building on top of netty and akka,and make the life easier for java developers, and we could using actor model or handler/callback model,as withActor(props) or withHandler(handler) to finish the work.

-All I am working on,is trying to make the life easier,and just build on top others great work :P
+All I am working on just build on top others' great work :P

 required sbt,java7